Trump fires Tillerson, a moderate; replaces him with hawkish spy chief Pompeo

 However, Tillerson, also presided over a State Department which saw its role vastly diminished, with several high-profile posts unoccupied and many allies questioning the efficacy of dealing with a diplomat they suspected never had Trump’s ear.

-In contrast, Trump said he and Pompeo have“a similar thought process.”
+In contrast, Trump said he and Pompeo have “a similar thought process.”

 Pompeo, a former Army officer who represented a Kansas district in the House of Representatives before taking the Central Intelligence Agency job, is seen as a Trump loyalist who has enjoyed a less hostile relationship with career spies than Tillerson had with career diplomats.

 Trump chose the CIA’s deputy director, Gina Haspel, to replace Pompeo there.
-A veteran CIA clandestine officer, Haspel is backed by many in the U.S. intelligence community but is regarded warily by some in Congress for her involvement in the agency’s“black site” detention facilities.
+A veteran CIA clandestine officer, Haspel is backed by many in the U.S. intelligence community but is regarded warily by some in Congress for her involvement in the agency’s “black site” detention facilities.

 Senior White House officials said Trump wanted his new team in place before any summit with Kim, who invited the U.S. president to meet by May after months of escalating tensions over North Korea’s nuclear and missile programs.

-Tillerson listed several foreign policy objectives Washington was working on and singled out Russia for its“troubling behavior and actions.”
+Tillerson listed several foreign policy objectives Washington was working on and singled out Russia for its “troubling behavior and actions.”

 Stocks were lower in the afternoon, shaking off early gains on data showing slowing consumer price inflation, on uncertainty about Tillerson’s dismissal and replacement by Pompeo.

-“Pompeo is known to be a real hawk on trade and foreign policy,” said Jim Awad, senior managing director at Hartland & Co in New York.“There’s nobody to be a check and balance on Trump.
+“Pompeo is known to be a real hawk on trade and foreign policy,” said Jim Awad, senior managing director at Hartland & Co in New York.
+“There’s nobody to be a check and balance on Trump.
 It’s been unsettling to the market within the context of what we see now in the economy, which is a favorable backdrop.”

 Tillerson’s imminent departure had been rumored for several months, and Trump said he and Tillerson had discussed the move.
 State Department officials said Tillerson did not know why he was being pushed out and had intended to stay.
 One of them, Steven Golstein, was fired later on Tuesday, after he contradicted the White House’s version.